heigeo/cordova-plugin-tensorflow/README.md

 ```

 To use a custom model, follow the steps to [retrain the model](https://www.tensorflow.org/tutorials/image_retraining) and [optimize it for mobile use](https://petewarden.com/2016/09/27/tensorflow-for-mobile-poets/).
 Put the .pb and .txt files in a HTTP-accessible zip file, which will be downloaded via the [FileTransfer plugin](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-file-transfer/).
-If you use the generic inception model it will be downloaded from [the TensorFlow website](https://storage.googleapis.com/download.tensorflow.org/models/inception5h.zip) on first use.
+If you use the generic Inception model it will be downloaded from [the TensorFlow website](https://storage.googleapis.com/download.tensorflow.org/models/inception5h.zip) on first use.

 ### Methods